 Video shows Las Vegas police arresting ‘Keffe D’ for murder of Tupac Shakur

-LAS VEGAS (KLAS) — Video the 8 News Now Investigators obtained Thursday shows Las Vegas Metro police arresting Duane “Keffe D” Davis in the murder of rap icon Tupac Shakur.
+LAS VEGAS (KLAS) — Video obtained by 8 News Now in Las Vegas shows Las Vegas Metro police arresting Duane “Keffe D” Davis in connection to the murder of rap icon Tupac Shakur.

 Davis was walking near his Henderson home around 7 a.m. on Friday, Sept.
 29, when officers approached him and took him into custody.

 “Hey ‘Keffe,’ Metro police, come over here,” an officer is heard saying as Davis walks over toward him.
-An officer then places Davis into handcuffs.
+An officer then places Davis into handcuffs and puts him into a patrol car.

+“So why y’all didn’t bring the media?”
+Davis asks the officer driving back toward Metro Headquarters.

 Last week, a Clark County grand jury indicted the 60-year-old on a charge of murder with a deadly weapon with a gang enhancement.
 Prosecutors allege Davis ordered the shooting.